| Safe Haskell | Safe-Inferred |

 notFollowedBy :: forall s (m :: Type -> Type) t a u.
 (Stream s m t, Show a) => ParsecT s u m a -> ParsecT s u m () Source #

-only succeeds when parser p
+notFollowedBy p only succeeds when parser p fails.
+This parser

 does not consume any input.
 This parser can be used to implement the